 As a publicly funded institution in accordance with the State Records Act 1977 (SA), the University must produce evidence of its activities and decision-making.
-Documentation pertaining to procurement activities and tender processes must be recorded in accordance with the University's Information Management Policy.
+Documentation pertaining to procurement activities and tender processes must be recorded in the University's record management system as per the University Records Policy.